 Serving cereal with milk or yoghurt

 Having breakfast cereal is a good opportunity to add calcium to your diet if you serve it with milk or yoghurt.
-Go for semi-skimmed, 1% or skimmed milk, or lower-fat yoghurt.
+Go for semi-skimmed, 1% or skimmed milk, or low-fat yoghurt.

-"Milk and yoghurt are good sources of calcium and protein," says Govindji.
-Alternatives to cow's milk include fortified soya, rice and oat drinks.
+Alternatives to cows' milk include fortified soya, rice and oat drinks.